affilirator/thekitchen-pot/src/content/blog/all-clad-d3-cookware-set-review.md

 Overall, this cookware scores excellently on performance and durability.
 On cleaning, I would only score it as average since it may develop scratches, especially when you use abrasive cleaning agents.
 If you experience cleaning difficulties, you should always consider using baking soda.

-## All-Clad D3 Cookware Set Review - Frequently Asked Questions
+## All-Clad D3 Cookware Set Review – Frequently Asked Questions

 ### Is All-Clad D3 similar to All-Clad D5?

 No, all clad D3 is tri-ply while All-Clad D5 has 5 layers.
 The D3 comprises an aluminum layer sandwiched by two stainless steel layers.
 On the other hand, the D5 consists of 3 stainless steel layers and two sandwiched aluminum layers.

-### Does All-Clad offer a lifetime warranty on all its cookware?
+### Does All-Clad offer a lifetime warranty on all its cookware?u003cbru003e

 Yes, All-Clad offers a limited lifetime warranty on its cookware.
-The warranty covers all manufacturing defects and exempts all defects occasioned by careless handling.
+The warranty covers all manufacturing defects and exempts all defects occasioned by careless handling.u003cbru003e

 ### Is All-Clad worth the money?